jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 29, 2024**_
+The task is to fine-tune a model to produce a simpler version of a complex sentence.

 _**July 28, 2024**_
 Working on an exercise to use Open AI API.